 Myrrh is a natural resin extracted from the tree Commiphora myrrha across the Middle East and parts of Africa.
-Like frankincense it is an antiseptic, and through modern medical research found to be anti-carcinogenic.
-It is also widely used as an analgesic for bruises, arthritis, sprains and toothaches.
+Like frankincense it is an antimicrobial.
+It is also widely used as an palliative for bruises, arthritis, sprains and toothaches.
 The ancient Egyptians used Myrrh as incense for their midday temple ritual, as well as medicinally.

 Mendesian originated in Mendes; the Greek name of the Ancient Egyptian city of Djadwt, also known in Ancient Egypt as Par Ba’nabdjadwt (The Domain of the Ram Lord of Djadwt) and Inpat, is known today as Tell El-Ruba.
 This nile delta city became the capitol of Ancient Egypt’s Late Period.
 Mendesian perfume was so popular for thousands of years, that it became known simply as ‘The Egyptian’ by Roman times.